dataset-ninja/endonuke/README.md

-# ENDONUKE: NUCLEI DETECTION IN ENDOMETRIUM SAMPLES
+# EndoNuke: Nuclei Detection in Endometrium Samples

-ENDONUKE is a dataset for object detection tasks.
+EndoNuke is a dataset for instance segmentation, semantic segmentation, and object detection tasks.